 By formalizing pioneering work in innovation of health delivery based on virtual care, the VICTOR program will strengthen existing collaborations between:

-- PHRI’s perioperative and surgery research group
+- PHRI’s perioperative and surgery and digital health research groups

 - The Centre for Data Science and Digital Health (CREATE), an advanced IT group within Hamilton Health Sciences (HHS); and

 - Researchers from the Escarpment Cancer Research Institute (ECRI).

 The Executive Research Program Committee is comprised of: PHRI Scientist Michael McGillion (chair); PHRI Senior Scientist PJ Devereaux; Mark Levine, Director, ECRI; Jeremy Petch, lead, CREATE; and Ted Scott, VP, Research, and Chief Innovation Officer, HHS.